codeforkjeff/dbt-sqlite/README.md

       schemas_and_paths: 'main=/my_project/data/etl.db;dataset=/my_project/data/dataset_v1.db'
       # directory where new schemas are created by dbt as new database files
       schema_directory: '/myproject/data/schemas'
+      # optional: semi-colon separated list of file paths for SQLite extensions to load.
+      # digesto.so is needed to provide the md5 function needed for snapshots to work.
+      # see section in README on how to install it
+      extensions: "/path/to/sqlite-digest/digest.so"

 ```

 Set `profile: 'dbt_sqlite'` in your project's `dbt_project.yml` file.